manucouto1/framework3/docs/api/plugins/pipelines/parallel/hpc_pipeline.md

 3. Monitor resource utilization and adjust configurations as needed to optimize performance.

 ## Conclusion
-`HPCPipeline` provides a robust solution for executing high-performance computing tasks within the `framework3` ecosystem.
+`HPCPipeline` provides a robust solution for executing high-performance computing tasks within the `LabChain` ecosystem.
 By following the best practices and examples provided, you can effectively leverage HPC resources to enhance your machine learning workflows.